sammyhenningsson/shaf/README.md

 This will create two instances of `Shaf::Formable::Form` which will be accessible from the `User` class, e.g `User.create_form` resp. `User.edit_form`.
 Forms with `instance_accessor` will also be retrievable from instances, e.g. `User[5].edit_form`.
 By default, forms retreived from instances will be prefilled with values from the instance (to change this, pass `prefill: false` to `instance_accessor`).
 Fields are filled with values retreived by calling an instance method of the same name as the field name.
 If the name of the form field does not match the corresponding instance method on the model, then pass the name of the model instance method that should be called to the `accessor_name` keyword argument when declaring the field.
 In the example above, the edit form will have the `:foo` field prefilled with a value like `User[5].foo` and the `:baz` field will be prefilled with the return value of `User[5].instance_method_returning_baz`.
 When serialized these forms contain an array of _fields_ that specifies all attributes that are accepted for create/update.
 Each field has a `name` property that MUST be used as key when constructing a payload to be submitted.
+Each field also has a type which declares the kind of value that are accepted (currently only string and integer are supported).
+Optionally each field may specify the following keyword_arguments:
+ - `title` - Meant to be displayed  in a UI)
+ - `value` - An initial value.
+Normally set peformed on an instance (e.g. `some_form[:field_with_value].value = "some_value"`)
+ - `required` - Let clients know that this field must be submitted.
+ - `hidden` - Let clients know that this field should not shown in a UI.
-Each field also has a type which declares the kind of value that are accepted (currently only string and integer are supported) and a label that may be used when rendering the form to a user.
-If a field has the attribute `required` set to `true`, then that field MUST be set when submitting the form.
-If a field includes a `value` attribute, then that value SHOULD be presented to the user and unless changed, the value MUST be included when the form is submitted.
-When submitting the form it MUST be sent to the url in _href_ with the HTTP method specified in _method_ with the Content-Type header set to the value of _type_.
+Clients submitting the form  MUST sent it to the url in _href_ with the HTTP method specified in _method_ with the Content-Type header set to the value of _type_.
 Here's the create form from the [Getting started](#getting-started) section.
 ```sh
     "create-form": {
       "method": "POST",